Houston Child Custody Attorney

 - Have possession of and access to the child (parenting time/visitation)

-Is Texas a Mother State for Custody?
+Is Texas a Mother State for Custody Disputes?

 Texas does not favor mothers over fathers in custody battles.
 Courts in Texas rule child custody disputes in the child’s best interest.
 However, it is crucial to understand the law regarding courts and the court’s discretion when determining child custody.

-If you have questions about whether you will be a custodial parent or noncustodial parent, Houston custody lawyer, Kay Polk, can help you understand what may apply in your specific situation.
+If you have questions about whether you will be a custodial parent or noncustodial parent, Houston custody lawyer, Kay Polk, Attorney at Law, can help you understand what may apply in your specific situation.
 This is one of the areas of primary concern to our clients, and we will take care to advise you and protect your parental rights.

 When establishing custody, the courts will make decisions based on the best interests of the child.
 This will apply in divorces, paternity cases, and cases involving domestic violence or child abuse.